survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 There are a couple of ways to use [Bootstrap](https://getbootstrap.com/) through webpack.
 One option is to point to the [npm version](https://www.npmjs.com/package/bootstrap) and perform loader configuration as above.

-The [SASS version](https://www.npmjs.com/package/bootstrap-sass) is another option.
+The [Sass version](https://www.npmjs.com/package/bootstrap-sass) is another option.
 In this case, you should set `precision` option of *sass-loader* to at least 8.
 This is [a known issue](https://www.npmjs.com/package/bootstrap-sass#sass-number-precision) explained at *bootstrap-sass*.

 The third option is to go through [bootstrap-loader](https://www.npmjs.com/package/bootstrap-loader).
 It does a lot more but allows customization.